Doctoral Experiential: ACOTE Standards and Description

 - Telehealth Connection: Building Cultural Competencies in a Virtual Healthcare Setting

-- Collaborative Consultation for Early Intervention & School-Based Occupational Therapy during a Pandemic
+- Collaborative Consultation for Early Intervention and School-Based Occupational Therapy during a Pandemic

 - Utilizing a Collaborative Consultation Model to Support Schools and Early Intervention during the COVID-19 Pandemic

-- Enhancing Caregiver Knowledge on Stages of Dementia & Tailoring Functional Activities for Individuals Living with Dementia
+- Enhancing Caregiver Knowledge on Stages of Dementia and Tailoring Functional Activities for Individuals Living with Dementia

 - Exploring Suicidality Among the SUD Population to Address Stigma and Prevention with an OT Mindset